Ethernity Chain (ERN) Price Reaches $1.90 on Major Exchanges

-Ethernity Chain (ERN) traded down 4.4% against the U.S. dollar during the 1 day period ending at 21:00 PM E.T. on October 3rd.
+Ethernity Chain (ERN) traded down 0.3% against the U.S. dollar during the 1-day period ending at 16:00 PM E.T. on October 4th.
+Ethernity Chain has a total market capitalization of $57.06 million and approximately $2.35 million worth of Ethernity Chain was traded on exchanges in the last 24 hours.
 During the last week, Ethernity Chain has traded 0.1% lower against the U.S. dollar.
-One Ethernity Chain coin can now be bought for approximately $1.90 or 0.00003127 BTC on popular exchanges.
-Ethernity Chain has a total market capitalization of $57.07 million and $1.23 million worth of Ethernity Chain was traded on exchanges in the last day.
+One Ethernity Chain coin can now be bought for approximately $1.90 or 0.00003051 BTC on popular cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.